Improving compressed sensing with the diamond norm: Applications to low-rank matrix recovery

-results in an estimation procedure that performs at least as well whenever $\snorm{X_0} = \nnorm{X_0}$.
+results in an estimation procedure that performs at least as well whenever $\jnorm{X_0} = \nnorm{X_0}$.
 In fact, Observation~\ref{obs:smaller_DC} suggests that it may actually outperform traditional recovery procedures.
 Also, the SDP formulation for the square norm \cite{Wat12} allows one to recast the optimization \eqref{eq:Mdiamond} as

-which, just like the optimization \eqref{eq:nnorm_reconstruction}, is a convex optimization problem that can be solved computationally efficiently.
+which, just like the optimization \eqref{eq:nnorm_reconstruction}, is a convex optimization problem that can be solved computationally efficiently and also practically using standard software such as CVX \cite{cvx,GraBoy08}.
 In the remainder of this section, we present three measurement scenarios for which Implication~\ref{imp:Inheriting} holds.
 The first one is a version of Ref.\ \cite[Example 4.4]{Tro14} which is valid for reconstructing real-valued matrices.
 In its original formulation with nuclear norm minimization, it follows from combining Proposition~\ref{prop:general_reconstruction} and Eq.~\eqref{eq:lambda_nnorm_Gaussian}.

 \begin{proposition}[Stable recovery of real matrices via Gaussian measurements] Let $X_0 \in \L (\W \otimes \V)$ be a real valued, bipartite matrix of rank $r$ that obeys $\jnorm{X_0} = \nnorm{X_0}$.
 Also, suppose that each measurement matrix $A_i$ is a real-valued standard Gaussian matrix and the overall noise is bounded as $\fnorm{\epsilon}\leq \eta$.
 Then, $m \geq C r \dim (\W \otimes \V)$ noisy measurements of the form \eqref{eq:measurement_operator} suffice to guarantee